palexandremello/esp8266-sous-vide/README.md

 2. **CookingPot**: This class manages the cooking process.
 It checks if the current temperature has reached the maximum temperature, and if it has, it controls a relay to maintain the temperature.
 It also has a status LED.

 3. **TimerCooker**: This class manages the cooking time.
 It can start a timer, check if the time is up, and print the remaining time.

+4. **SousVideOrchestrator**: This class orchestrates the interaction between the TemperatureSensor, CookingPot and TimerCooker.
+It controls the flow of the program, managing when to start the timer, how to react when the time is up and updating the temperature measurements.

 The `setup()` function initializes the Wi-Fi connection, starts the timer, and sets up the temperature sensor and the cooking pot.